madihawahed/Professional-Portfolio/Data Challenges in Machine Learning.md

 ### **Feedback Received & Revisions Applied**

-The AI coach highlighted areas where my solutions lacked specificity—for example, suggesting “fix missing data” rather than outlining *how*.
+The AI coach highlighted areas where my solutions lacked specificity for example, suggesting “fix missing data” rather than outlining *how*.
 After revising, I incorporated detailed, actionable strategies such as median imputation, SMOTE, k-anonymity, and batch training.

 This iterative refinement strengthened my understanding and improved the clarity of my responses.